AndreasSkarpelos/AndreasSkarpelos/README.md

 https://dev.to/supritha/how-to-have-an-awesome-github-profile-1969

 -->
-As a junior-level Detection Engineer, I design and maintain automated detection systems to identify potential threats to an organization's information systems and network infrastructure.
+As a Detection Engineer, I design and maintain automated detection systems to identify potential threats to an organization's information systems and network infrastructure.

 I work closely with senior cybersecurity professionals, such as Security Analysts, Threat Intelligence Analysts, and Incident Response Teams to develop a comprehensive and effective detection and response program.